mikeradka/ocsf-mappings-docker/README.md

 ## How to search:

-- Set date-time picker to `All time`.
+- If the date-time picker is not already set to `All time`, set it as such.
 - Query the `ocsf` index:

 ```js